sstarbright/NodeInput/README.md

 ### Buttons/Keys

-They will translate to a float or vector value from 0.0 to either 1.0 or -1.0, depending on how you set the Contribution variable.

 For bools, they will behave as you would expect.
 True when pressed, False when released.

 For floats, a contribution of Positive will result in 1.0 being added to the output, while Negative will result in -1.0 being added instead.